kyma-project/nats-manager/docs/user/README.md

 # NATS Module

-Use the NATS module to manage and configure the message-oriented middleware, NATS.
+Learn more about the NATS Module.
+Use it to manage and configure the message-oriented middleware, NATS.

 ## What is NATS?